- If Chrome is running slow, this can be due to many reasons, such as caching blocks, outdated software, too much use of resources, and more.

 - Now you only have to click on Reset settings.

 Thus, these are some ways to address the slow Chrome issues in Windows 11.
-You should try all of these options to see which works for you.
+So, it would help if you tried all these options to see which works for you.

-To conclude, slow Chrome can be due to many reasons, and we strongly suggest you run through each of the above options, as one of them is sure to fix your problem, depending on the underlying cause.
+To conclude, Chrome being slow to open in Windows 11 can be due to many reasons, and we strongly suggest you run through each of the above options, as one of them is sure to fix your problem, depending on the underlying cause.

-You can also read about fixing high CPU usage in Windows 11 as this can make Chrome and other apps run faster on Windows 11.
+You can also read about fixing high CPU usage in Windows 11, which can make Chrome and other apps run faster on Windows 11.